writing-habits

 1. Write Every Day

-The most prolific writers often have a daily routine that they follow.
-This could include sitting in the same place, doing it at the same time, or having a specific schedule for when they write.
+The most productive essayists frequently have an everyday schedule that they follow.
+This could remember sitting for a similar spot, doing it simultaneously, or having a particular timetable for when they compose.
 Some writers have a dedicated writing nook, while others like to go for a run or type out their work in a coffee shop.

 Many writers even leave themselves subtle prompts that simplify picking up their writing the next day, such as putting a Post-It note on their desk or writing in the margin of a notebook.